drekka/Locus/README.md

 }
 ```

-The only argument is the key of the setting you want to connect to.
+The only argument is the key of the setting.

 ### Settings via the container

-`@Setting(...)` property wrappers access settings by talking directly to the container and you can do this as well if you want to access a setting in a situation where the property wrapper is not suitable.
+`@Setting(...)` property wrappers aren't always convenient to user.
+So if you want to access a setting in a situation where the property wrapper is not suitable you can talk to the container directly.
 Here's some examples:

 ```swift
 let timeout: Double = SettingsContainer.shared[SettingKey.serverTimeout]